preshengr/Shell_classes/Notes_Shell.md

 ### FINDINGS
 - Did you know that: The commnad for checking how many lines you have in a file is "wc -l 'file name'".
-- The commnad to check the heading of a file is "head -n 1 'file name' ".
+- The commnad to check the heading of a file is "head -n 1 'file name'".

-_DO YOU KNOW_
+#Do You Know#
 - mv /test/master /test/my_test_dir: The 'mv' is the _move-command_ then followed by the _directory-name_ this is is where the file will move from ' ' a space is given then the command is completed by inserting the _dir_ of the _dir_ where the file is expected to be placed.

 *mv-the move command*